RLBot/RLBotPythonExample/README.md

 # RLBotPythonExample
-Example of a python bot using the RLBot framework
+Example of a Python bot using the RLBot framework

 ## Quick Start
-The easiest way to start a python bot is demonstrated here! https://youtu.be/YJ69QZ-EX7k
+The easiest way to start a Python bot is demonstrated here! https://youtu.be/YJ69QZ-EX7k

 It shows you how to: